pim-2934/DotNetBuddy/Docs/Database.md

   Basic entity contract that includes an `Id` of type `TKey`.

 - `IRepository<T, TKey>`
   Generic data access for entities.
-Provides CRUD helpers and LINQ-friendly overloads that accept `IQueryable<T>`.
+Provides CRUD helpers and LINQ-friendly overloads that accept a query configuration lambda.

 - `IUnitOfWork`
   Manages repositories and coordinates transactions.